 A movement of wind parted the smoke cloud like the parting of the Red Sea in Hebrew lore, giving Caster direct line of sight to Assassin, who had Medusa’s dagger in his left thigh.
 Medusa had paid a price though, as she could be seen on the ground cradling one of her arms at the shoulder.
 With a clear line of sight, Caster bombarded Assassin with more lightning spells, his fastest casting spells, one after another, preventing the man from trying to make another escape.
 The spells obviously did a lot of damage, and kept Assassin in place as Archer came out of the smoke like a protagonist in some weekend children’s show, body slamming Assassin while stabbing one of his swords into a vital point.
 In the end, Archer successfully pinned Assassin into the wall with a blade in the chest and a forearm across the throat.

 “Why the hell are you here,” hissed Archer as he took his hand off the black sword Kanshou just long enough to tear off the mask and tactical goggles from Assassin, revealing the face that Archer knew well from looking in the mirror.
 Except it was a face that was discolored by an encroaching darkness that tainted his veins and left patches of his skin as black as night.

 “The same reason as always,” said Assassin, blood trickling from his mouth.
 “Trying to save the world.
 Except… I failed.
 I never expected… the danger to be from Seiba, after all…”

 Assassin had a death wound, and Archer was pressing down on all the right parts to leave Assassin fully pinned.
-The man could not make any attacks, or mold Mana to project any weaponry.
+The man could not make any attacks, or mold magical power to project any weaponry.
 So Archer kept grilling him.

 “You stopped Matou from kidnapping those girls, right?
 What happened to the red headed idiot?”